Contract revision number C1120-18

 Additionally, I reserve the right to terminate therapy if I feel conflicts of interest exist or in my professional opinion therapy is not beneficial or Safe.

 You will be responsible for confidentiality on your end of the connection.
 It is important for you to choose a place and time that is both safe, confidential, and interruption-free.
 You are responsible for any text, or recordings held on your communication devices.
 No data will be held on my end of the connection after the session finishes.
 I use a fully encrypted secure laptop.
-Email counselling I use Hushmail which are secure emails.
+Email counselling I use Hushmail which are securely encrypted emails.

 Your identity will be kept confidential on any of my casework or manual working notes.
 I allocate an identification code to notes, known only by myself.